gaperton/Type-R/docs/chapters/record.md

     // In case of primitive types you can pass nun-null default values as an argument to attr.
     @attr( 'somestring' ) firstName : string,
-    @attr firstName : string = "125" // This will work as well, but is less efficient.
-You *cannot* omit type.

     // You have to pass type explicitly if reflect-metadata is not used.
     @attr( String ) email : string